gobblygobble/MAS410/README.md

 Homework5: Evaluating Entropy of Fibonacci Sequence to Assess Its Ability to Contain Knowledge of Some Sort

-Homework6: Recovering a Rational Number From A Given Random Sequence Using Convergents
+Homework6: Recovering a Rational Number From A Subset of Its Circulating Decimal Sequence

 Copyright © Jinha Chung, KAIST School of Electrical Engineering